-n) consistent with its mandate, ITU-D should play a role in bringing together Member States, Sector Members and other experts to share experiences and expertise for securing ICT networks;

-o) the results of Question 22-1/1 in the past study period, which include numerous reports, and contributions from across the globe;

-p) there have been various efforts to facilitate the improvement of network security, including the work of Member States and Sector Members in standards-setting activities in ITU-T and in the development of best-practice reports in ITU-D; by the ITU secretariat in the Global Cybersecurity Agenda (GCA); and by ITU-D in its capacity-building activities in the relevant programme; and, in certain cases, by experts across the globe;
+p) there have been various efforts to facilitate the improvement of network security, such as the development of best-practice reports in ITU-D; by the ITU secretariat in the Global Cybersecurity Agenda (GCA); and by ITU-D in its capacity-building activities in the relevant programme; and, in certain cases, by experts across the globe;

 q) governments, service providers and end-users, particularly in least developed countries (LDCs), face unique challenges in developing security policies and approaches appropriate to their circumstances;

-r) Member States and infrastructure operators would benefit from additional reports detailing the various resources, strategies and tools available to build confidence in the use of ICT networks and the role of international cooperation in this regard;

-s) spam continues to be a serious concern;
+r) spam continues to be a serious concern, although evolving and emerging threats must be studied;

-t) evolving methodologies on common testing criteria for telecommunication networks;

-u) the need for simplified test procedures at basic level for security testing of telecommunication networks to promote a security culture.
+s) the need for simplified test procedures at basic level for security testing of telecommunication networks to promote a security culture.

 2 Question or issues for study

+a) Foster the integrity of ICT systems, this being essential for their ongoing development;

-a) Discuss approaches and best practices for evaluating the impact of spam within a network, and provide the necessary measures, including mitigation techniques, that developing countries can use, taking into account existing standards and available tools.
+b) discuss approaches and best practices for evaluating the impact of spam within a network, as well as evolving and emerging threats, and provide the necessary measures and guidelines, including mitigation techniques, legislation and regulatory measures that developing countries can use, taking into account existing standards and available tools;

-b) Provide information on current cybersecurity challenges that service providers, regulatory agencies and other relevant parties are facing.
+c) provide information on current cybersecurity challenges that service providers, regulatory agencies and other relevant parties are facing;

-c) Continue to gather national experiences from Member States relating to cybersecurity, and to identify and examine common themes within those experiences.
+d) continue to gather national experiences from Member States relating to cybersecurity, privacy and child online protection and to identify and examine common themes within those experiences, using that information to devise guidelines enabling Member States to develop effective mechanisms for security and privacy in the digital environment;

-d) Continue to analyse results of the cybersecurity awareness survey carried out in the last study period, and issue an updated survey so as to measure progress over time.
+e) analyse the cyberthreat challenges facing IoT, artificial intelligence and other emerging technologies, and measures to address those challenges;

+f) discuss perspectives and best practices regarding the protection of privacy and personal data;

+g) promote awareness-raising and capacity-building for users regarding the protection of data, privacy and cybersecurity;

-e) Provide a compendium of relevant, ongoing cybersecurity activities being conducted by Member States, organizations, the private sector and civil society at the national, regional and international levels, in which developing countries and all sectors may participate, including information gathered under c) above.
+h) provide a compendium of relevant, ongoing cybersecurity activities being conducted by Member States, organizations, the private sector and civil society at the national, regional and international levels, in which developing countries and all sectors may participate, including information gathered under c) above;

-f) Examine specific needs of persons with disabilities, in coordination with other relevant Questions.
+i) examine specific needs of persons with disabilities, in coordination with other relevant Questions;

-g) Examine ways and means to assist developing countries, with the focus on LDCs, in regard to cybersecurity-related challenges.
+j) examine ways and means to assist developing countries, with the focus on LDCs, in regard to cybersecurity-related challenges;

-h) Continue to gather national experiences and national requirements in the area of child online protection, in coordination with other relevant activities.

-i) Hold ad hoc sessions, seminars and workshops to share knowledge, information and best practices concerning effective, efficient and useful measures and activities to enhance cybersecurity, using outcomes of the study, to be collocated as far as possible with meetings of Study Group 1 or of the rapporteur group for the Question.
+k) foster cooperation between the players involved with a view to holding ad hoc sessions, seminars and workshops to share knowledge, information and best practices concerning effective, efficient and useful measures and activities to enhance cybersecurity, increase confidence and protect data and network integrity, taking into consideration existing and potential risks for ICTs, using outcomes of the study, to be collocated as far as possible with meetings of Study Group 1 or of the rapporteur group for the Question;

-j) Gather national experience and requirements on common criteria and security testing that would facilitate the development of a framework and guidelines that could speed up the security testing of telecommunication equipment, in collaboration with the relevant ITU-T study groups and other standards-developing organizations (SDOs), as appropriate, and taking into account available information and material in these entities.
+l) work in collaboration with the relevant ITU-T study groups and other standards-developing organizations (SDOs), as appropriate, and taking into account available information and material in these entities;

+m) develop guidelines to facilitate the establishment of measures at national, regional and international level to combat spam;

+n) gather national experience on regulation and/or policies implemented by telecommunication regulatory authorities to foster confidence and security in the use of telecommunications/ICTs.

 3 Expected output